finite-loop/finiteloop/src/settings/global.md

 ---
 templateKey: global-settings
-siteTitle: FiniteLoop Systems
+siteTitle: FiniteLoop
 siteLongTitle: 'Experts in Technical / Cloud Advisory, Architecture & Salesforce'
 siteUrl: 'https://finiteloop.io'
 siteDescription: >-
-  FiniteLoop Systems - We are a boutique consulting firm focusing on experience design and highly scalable technical architecture.
+  FiniteLoop - We are a boutique consulting firm focusing on experience design and highly scalable technical architecture.
 logo: /img/flLogo.png
 introText: >-
   We are a boutique consulting firm focusing on experience design and highly scalable technical architecture.
 Our expertise -
 introText2: We help you scale
-logoTitle: Finiteloop
+logoTitle: FiniteLoop
 services:
   - Technology Advisory
   - Cloud Advisory